anapsix/dynamicinfradays/user/pages/01.home/_speakers/features.md

     - header: <a href="/programme#nickg">Nick Gauthier</a>
       text: "Nick is an engineer at Codeship working on their container-based Continuous Integration and Delivery platform."
       icon: user
-    - header: <a href="/programme#brianh">Brian 'Redbeard' Harrington</a>
-      text: "Brian is a principal architect at CoreOS."
-      icon: user
     - header: <a href="/programme#kirk">Kir Kolyshkin</a>
       text: "Kir leads the OpenVZ Linux containers project, which (amongst other things) is the biggest contributor to LXC."
+      icon: user
+    - header: Barak Michener
+      text: "Barak is a software engineer at CoreOS."
       icon: user
     - header: Igor Moochnick
       text: "Igor learned many lessons on the journey to container adoption in the enterprise."